 Physical Therapist, Orthopedic Clinical Specialist, Certified Strength and Conditioning Specialist

-Megan specializes in manual treatment of spinal dysfunction, as well as knee and shoulder pain.
+Megan specializes in manual treatment of spinal dysfunction, as well as knee and shoulder pain and is a member of our running specialist PT team.
 After receiving a Bachelor of Science in exercise science from Montana State University, Megan earned a doctorate in physical therapy from Duke University.
 Post-graduation, Megan became a Certified Strength and Conditioning Specialist and is a member of the National Strength & Conditioning Association.
 Shortly thereafter, Megan completed the Kaiser Permanente Residency program in advanced orthopedic manual physical therapy in San Francisco, California.
 Recently, Megan received the advanced Orthopedic Certification Specialization (OCS) after passing a rigorous exam from the American Physical Therapy Association’s American Board of Physical Therapy Specialties.
 The specialist certification program provides formal recognition for physical therapists with advanced clinical knowledge, experience, and skills in a special area of practice.
 Megan’s philosophy for physical therapy treatment embraces educating patients about the tools they need for enhancement of proper body movements during work and play to promote a pain and injury free active lifestyle.

 Megan enjoys outdoor activities such as rafting, backpacking, photography, and especially loves hiking with her family.

 Click here to read Megan's injury prevention Blog articles »